 Animal Welfare Media was fortunate enough to spend a couple of days filming in and around Toronto with Animal Justice, a group of young, passionate animal advocates working within Canada’s legal system to change laws and minds across the country.

 We were struck by the intelligence, tenacity and legal prowess of this group of animal heroes, and were thrilled to be able to tell their story.

-Before filming in Toronto, we all met at Wishing Well Sanctuary, about an hour’s drive north of the city, where we were greeted by Brenda Bronfman, the proprietor of the sanctuary.
-Brenda showed us around her beautiful and peaceful farm, where we were able to meet some truly charismatic residents, including a host of pigs, sheep, cows, chickens and one cheeky llama.
+Before filming in Toronto, we met the gang from AJ at Wishing Well Sanctuary, about an hour’s drive north of the city, where we were also greeted by Brenda Bronfman, the proprietor of the sanctuary.
+Brenda showed us around her beautiful and peaceful farm, and we were introduced to some truly charismatic residents, including a host of pigs, sheep, cows, chickens and one sassy llama.
 Jinx the goat really hit it off with our Director of Photography, and a lifelong friendship was formed.

 When the Humane Farming Association teamed up with us to create an ironic PSA to educate taxpayers about an overlooked government program that all but encouraged animal abuse, the response was overwhelming.

-Using humor and some unsuspecting tourists in the heart of NYC, this spot continues to encourage people to look at the ways in which our own government – and the institutions it supports – continue to turn a blind eye to animal exploitation and abuse.
+This unique PSA continues to encourage people to look at the ways in which our own government – and the institutions it supports – turns a blind eye to animal exploitation and abuse.
 We hope it will continue to keep people thinking about ways they can make a difference to save the lives of countless sentient creatures.

 We were connected to the South Florida Wildlife Center through the Humane Society of the United States, which supports the great work that SFWC is doing to rehabilitate and protect animals in their state.